EdgeTier/EdgeTier-ML-Challenge/README.md

 In addition to the ask in part 2, SomeCompany are interested in training additional models on this data in the future.
 Before they do this however, they want to get an idea of what are the 3 most common things users speak about when tweeting about ChatGPT.

-To achieve this you should perform some analysis on the content of each tweet (or a subset of them) and identify the 3 largest meaningful topics SomeCompany could go after next and roughly what % of the data these topics make up.
+To achieve this you should perform some analysis on the content of each tweet (or a subset of them) and identify the 3 largest meaningful topics SomeCompany could go after next and roughly what % of the data these topics.

 # The dataset